webdevpark/wacalytics-node/README.md

 ## Overview

-This application forms the back-end of an analytics microservive for logging and querying high-volume analytics events.
+This application forms the back-end of an analytics microservice for logging and querying high-volume analytics events.
 The application is divided into 4 distinct components:

 ### WacWrite